To test your pulse as you sleep.

 FWR: In an interview with the New England Review, you stated that, “I’m interested in the ways that—particularly during difficult times—a seemingly small act can contribute to a greater purpose.
-And how those acts, even when they occur in relative isolation, can bind people together toward a common goal.”
-While I know this is a reflection on your first book, Dhaka Dust, I think this speaks to your writing in Bring Now the Angels, as well.
+And how those acts, even when they occur in relative isolation, can bind people together toward a common goal.
+While you made this comment while reflecting on the term “resistance” with respect to your poem, “Underground,” I think it speaks to the other poems in Bring Now the Angels, as well.
 Illness frames much of the text, as you reflect on “SickDad” and how cancer impacted your family with an eye towards the minute detail.

 In the poem “Local Newspaper, Floating Photographer, Father’s Day Edition”, you describe images of vitality: “Describe your father. / Midnight scrambled eggs each New Year’s Eve.
 The insistence: ‘say yes to cake’ … Describe your father / Why do children keep growing, in their small and ignorant bliss?”
 Each of these small moments construct a man and a life, and by sharing these moments of specificity with your reader, you have brought us into this man’s life more effectively than broad strokes.
 In this movement from the broad (father; illness) to the keyhole (“pizza purchased for men searching dumpsters in Columbus”), did you find it easier to write about small moments?
 How did you find the lens with which to view these grander, binding moments?